Forever (The Bear): Casting

-Filming
+Writing and filming

 Jeremy Allen White filmed scenes at the French Laundry in Yountville, California, United States, during the last week of May 2024.
 Chef Thomas Keller talked to Carmy about making roast chicken, Keller's real-life favorite.
 According to The Bear cinematographer Andrew Wehde, "At the beginning of the episode, when Carmy's with Thomas Keller at the French Laundry, that was 50mm.
 [Camera operator Gary Malouf] was handheld, riding a butt-dolly so he could roll.
 The movement's beautiful.
 To brag about Gary, he's been with me forever, since eighth grade.
 He was nominated for a Society of Camera Operators award three years in a row for this show.
 He gets Steadicam operators who send him messages like, 'What's your rig?'
-And he’s like, 'It's all handheld.'
-He's just that guy.
-We always talk about how you don't need all the fancy tools to tell a story.
-You don't always need to be on a Steadicam.
-You don't always need a crane.
-Put the camera on your shoulder and move it."
+And he's like, 'It's all handheld.'
+He's just that guy...Put the camera on your shoulder and move it."

 Gillian Jacobs told The Hollywood Reporter how much she admired the acting choices of her former Community costar Joel McHale in the scene where Carmy confronts Chef Fields: "I can't stop thinking about his scene with Carmy in the last episode of the season.
 The restraint Joel uses, and to play that figure that has loomed so large in someone's imagination, and now they're having that conversation Carmy always imagined having.
 He probably pictured it four million times in the shower, on walks, and now it's happening in real life.
 You can see how it reminded him of what that dynamic gave him.
 It was like a fuel, although I don't know how healthy that fuel was."
 McHale told GQ of the Berzatto–Fields scene: "The fact that David's like, 'Hey, man, what are you so worried about?
 Unclutch your pearls.
 You shouldn't be so upset about all this stuff.
 You did it.
 You got there' is deeply unfair on David's part.
 He approves of him because it worked out.
 But there are probably so many chefs that didn't achieve the same thing.
 Obviously, Jeremy's character is extremely skilled, and has worked his ass off, but he's just like everybody in every profession—he had to have some luck.
 So the piles of other sous chefs and line cooks that worked for David who didn't make it?
 You forget about those people.
 So I think it's unfair, because he didn't have to be a dick, but he was, and that's how he is, and that's what worked for him."